Want to know how to clean oven racks the easy way? See the best cleaning method for the dirty racks using dryer sheets and hot water in a bathtub!

 Step 1: Remove Dirty racks From Oven

 By far, the dirtiest thing in my oven is always the racks.
-I'm pretty good at managing spills, but the racks (with baked on food and grease stains) usually take the brunt of my messes.
+I'm pretty good at managing spills, but the racks usually take the brunt of my messes.
+There is usually lots of baked on food and grease stains.

 You'll see that I have a somewhat unconventional way of cleaning these wire racks.
 I read this weird trick online a few years ago, and crazy enough, it works!
 This is the best way to clean oven racks that I've encountered, even if it is a little strange.

-Step 2: Place Oven Racks in a Tub and Cover with Hot Water
+Step 2: Place Oven Racks in a Tub with Hot Water to Cover

-Remove all of your racks (I have a double oven, so I have 4) and place in the biggest bathtub you have.
-Fill with the hottest water you can…just enough to completely cover the racks.
+Remove the oven racks (I have a double oven, so I have 4) and place in the biggest bathtub you have.
+Fill with the hottest water you can…only enough to completely cover the racks.
 Hot water will help break up some of the gunkier spots.

 Step 3: Add Dryer Sheets to the Hot Water